johnmidgley/opencola-alpha/docs/setting-up.md

 After starting OpenCola and installing certificates, you will see:
 <img src="img/new-user.png" width="800"/>
-Enter any username you want (it is only seen by you and used to log in), a password and confirm it.
+Enter a password and confirm it.

 <p> <strong>*** Save this password somewhere safe.
 If you lose it, you can reocover your data, but your identity will be
 lost and you will have to reconnect with any peers ***</strong> </p>